iiiiiiiword/StyleGallery/README.md

 StyleGallery is training-free but utilizes pretrained models of several existing projects.

 For the basic running, we need to download [SD1.5](https://ai.gitee.com/hf-models/runwayml/stable-diffusion-v1-5/tree/main) and [DINOv2](https://huggingface.co/facebook/dinov2-base).
 StyleGallery also supports [SAM](https://github.com/facebookresearch/segment-anything) and [DepthAnything](https://github.com/LiheYoung/Depth-Anything) for mask generation stage.

+Please download them and place them in the ./pretrained_models folder.